CMSgov/beneficiary-fhir-data/README.md

 <h2>Preparing the config for the running the Pipeline</h2>

+<h3>Parameter naming</h3>

+The parameter names are made from the following:
+* Project Name
+* Environment (dev/prod/sandbox/etc)
+* Date that the value was added in MMDDYYYY format
+* Parameter key
+Example: /weapon-x/dev/01012019/subject

 <h3>Updating the exisiting config.json</h3>

 Go to "JsonConfig" in "Manage Jenkins" > "Managed files"